codedbymasood/wc-restock-alerts/README.md

-# WooCommerce Back In Stock – Notify Me + Follow-Up
+# Product availability notifier for WooCommerce

 A lightweight WooCommerce addon that allows customers to subscribe for notifications when an out-of-stock product is restocked.
-Includes intelligent follow-up emails and optional dynamic discount codes to recover more sales.
+Includes intelligent follow-up emails and include dynamic discount codes to recover more sales.

 ---